erikamestica/archetype-api-testcontainers/README.md

 developing an app with TDD, is a simple API REST with a DB connection.

 ## Resources
-- dockerized PostgreSQL DB in /compose.yaml
+- Dockerized PostgreSQL DB in /compose.yaml
 - Default run config for IntelliJ in /.run/Run.run.xml
 - Example DB initialization with flyway